-- Be prepared to talk about all the conversation subject areas. - Think about what questions the examiner might ask about the different conversation subject areas. - Think about how you can use the language functions of ISE II to talk about the different conversation subject areas. - Remember to think of questions to ask the examiner about each conversation subject area. - Practise listening to English in addition to speaking it you are tested on your interactive listening skills (how well you follow the conversation), so practise having conversations in English.
+- ▶ Be prepared to talk about all the conversation subject areas. - Think about what questions the examiner might ask about the different conversation subject areas. - Think about how you can use the language of ISE III to talk about the different conversation subject areas. - ▶ Think of questions to ask the examiner. - Practise listening to English as well as speaking it you are tested on your interactive listening skills (how well you follow the conversation), so practise having conversations in English.